LondonHackspaceAI/common/Plans.md

   Scheme](https://github.com/LondonHackspaceAI/stanford-intro-ai/tree/master/scheme),
   as well as the first in Julia (also others in progress)

+* **Borg**:

-* **Borg**: still runs Ubuntu as the host (now with SSH on port 1022), but has a chroot with Debian testing on the default SSH port.
+  * still runs Ubuntu as the host (now with SSH on port 1022), but has a chroot with Debian testing on the default SSH port.
 TODO: upgrade Ubuntu release (security upgrades have finished?), LDAP in chroot (talk to Jasper).

+  * user chris has successfully installed libraries for Jupyter.
+TODO: move to other user account, access etc.

+* **GPU**: we've got a computer with a relatively good (if somewhat aged) GPU now.

 ## Historic notes